 Read on and let’s get to lifting.

 The Synergee Games Bar is built like a tank and designed specifically for powerlifting, bodybuilding, CrossFit and Olympic lifting.
 This bar is the one that is currently on my power rack.

 The bar can handle a class-leading 1,500-pounds, and the sleeves are smooth and easy to quickly load and unload bumper or cast-iron weight plates.
 Diamon-knurled grips keep your hands securely on the bar.

 The bar pictured above below is loaded with 315-pounds of plates, and there is no perceptible bend in the bar when deadlifting or squatting.

-Synergee packages their bars with bonus wrist wraps and lifting straps and the bar is available in a variety of capped colors including blue and pink.
+Synergee packages their bars with bonus wrist wraps and lifting straps and the bar is available in both regular men’s size and a women’s Olympic bar size (slightly shorter and lighter), and in a variety of capped colors including blue and pink.

 RitFit 7-Foot Olympic Barbell

 RitFit’s Olympic bar is a sturdy, high-quality option for your home gym.

 Key features include: Oxide finish that keeps the bar looking good and avoids wear and tear over the course of your workouts and lifts.
 Bar length of 7.2 feet and a bar weight of 44 pounds.
 Optional weight capacities, with RitFit offering weight options from 500-lbs to 1000-lbs.

 Backed by a lifetime warranty against bar bending, RitFit’s Olympic Bar looks good, carries the load, and made of alloy steel.